 “Look at you, girl!”
 Get me a sexy bearded Scotsman who looks at me the way Jake Lawson looks at the International Space Station on his first visit there for three years.

-Three years, as that’s how long ago his own younger brother Max (Jim Sturgess) fired him as head of Dutch Boy, the system of protective satellites that has saved the world from extreme weather and which Jake (Gerard Butler) created and built.
+Three years, since his younger brother Max (Jim Sturgess) fired him as head of Dutch Boy, the system of protective satellites that has saved the world from extreme weather and which Jake (Gerard Butler) created and built.

 In 2019 Earth had been subjected to a series of freak weather events – a million people killed in one day in a Madrid heatwave, with millions more dying around the world from floods, tornados, and droughts.